-Registration procedure
+Registration Procedure

-- 1. Each Party shall establish a system for the registration of trademarks in which each final negative decision on, including the partial refusal of registration issued by the relevant trademark administration shall be notified in writing and duly reasoned and open to challenge. - 2.
-Each Party shall provide for the possibility to oppose applications to register trademarks or, where appropriate, the registration of trademarks.
+- 1. Each Party shall establish a system for the registration of trademarks in which each final negative decision, including the partial refusal of registration issued by the relevant trademark administration shall be notified in writing, duly reasoned and open to challenge. - 2.
+Each Party shall provide for the possibility to oppose applications to register trademarks or, where appropriate, trademark registrations.
 Such opposition proceedings shall be adversarial. - 3.
 Each Party shall provide a publicly available electronic database of applications and registrations of trademarks.